coq/coq/doc/sphinx/addendum/generalized-rewriting.rst

 example, to declare that universal quantification is a morphism for logical equivalence:

-.. coqtop:: none
+.. rocqtop:: none

    Require Import Morphisms.

-.. coqtop:: in
+.. rocqtop:: in

    Instance all_iff_morphism (A : Type) :
             Proper (pointwise_relation A iff ==> iff) (@all A).

-.. coqtop:: all abort
+.. rocqtop:: all abort

    Proof. simpl_relation.